The Foyle Young Poets of the Year Award 2019 is open! Enter now!

 Maymunn Ali, Danique Bailey, Elinor Bailey, Zoë Benton, Maya Berardi, Lai Ling Berthoud, Will Boagey, Nia Bolland, Samara Bolton, Jazmine Brett, Carys Bufford, Adriana Carter, Ella Christian-Sims, Chloe Chuck, Evie Collins, Ginny Darke, Lyra Davies, Cosima Deetman, Isla Defty, Linnet Drury, Amelia Dubin, Ruby Evans, Annie Fan, Sarah Feng, Lizzie Freestone, Iris Gilbert, Alisha Gokal, Amal Haddad, Gaia Harper, Matilda Houston-Brown, Rebecca Huang, Amaani Khan, Cindy Kuang, Meredith LeMaître, Rory Lewis, Mukahang Limbu, Serena Lin, Megan Lunny, Aisha Mango-Borja, Sofia Marliini Heikkonen, Cleo Martin-Evans, Marina McCready, Divya Mehrish, Edie Michael, Noah Morrison, Eira Elisabeth Murphy, Nandita Naik, Sophie Norton, Fiyinfoluwa Oladipo, Hayden O’Rourke, Niamh O’Toole-Mackridge, Emily Palmer, Sophie Paquette, Charlie Peng, Natalie Perman, Domi Pila, Naomi Rae, Morgan Rhys, Madeleine Ridout, Corina Robinson, Noah Rouse, Neave Scott, Sophie Shanahan Claire Shang, Tom Shaw, Maia Siegel, Madeleine Song, Katherine Spencer-Davies, Beatrice Stewart, Zola Tatton, Donovan Timmins, Naomi Tomlin, Alexis Venzon, Sadali Wanniarachchi, Jessica Warren, Benjamin Waterer, Fox White, Hana Wilderman, Maya Williams-Hamm, Gina Wiste, Jasmine Woodcock, Jessica Xu, Ziqi Yan, Julia Zhou and Sarah Zhou.

-You can read the 2017 Top 15 winning poems in our online anthology, There was a word for that alongside our fantastic 2017 Commended Anthology.
+You can read the 2018 Top 15 winning poems in our online anthology, The Walls Were Not Big Enough to Hold You alongside our fantastic 2018 Commended Anthology.